polkadot-fellows/Evaluations/evidence/athei/0003-retain-III.md

 ## Argument

 In this reporting period, I continue being focused on getting `pallet_revive` and its supporting software ready to be deployed on Polkadot.
-In addition to the gas mapping and pre-compile SDK this mainly consisted of removing remaining incompatablities to Ethereum.
+In addition to the gas mapping and pre-compile SDK, this mainly consisted of removing remaining incompatibilities to Ethereum.
 I also spent a substantial amount of time coaching and onboarding new hires through in-depth code reviews and github issues.

 ### API & Code Design